jitsi/handbook/docs/devops-guide/reservation.md

  contain user's identity.
 It that case it will not be possible to create new conference room without authenticating.

+The payload sent to the endpoint will be encoded as `application/x-www-form-urlencoded`.

 Then reservation system is expected to respond with one of the following
 responses: